 But actually, the long answer is inconclusive.
-He does work at Google for 12 hours a day.
+He does work 12 hours a day.
 I’m half cooped up at home tired from Airbnb and running around with the dogs.
 We don’t get that much face to face interaction time with each other to fight about things.
 Not surprisingly, when we do argue, it most often happens during the weekend.
 Over our last 2 3-day weekends we had an argument over something silly.
 We do about an hour worth of silent treatment and then we make up.

 We’re still each other’s bestest friend though 🙂 that’s pretty clear to both of us even though this particular post might not highlight that.